meese-wj/Smooth-Data-Fits/README.md

 1. The square difference between the smooth model and the input data.
 1. The square difference between the derivative of the smooth model at each input data point.

-The competition is quantified by a stiffness coefficient multiplying the derivative term.
-For a _stiffer_ cost function, the model will typically pull away from the noisy data and look _smoother_.
+The competition is quantified by a smoother coefficient multiplying the derivative term.
+For a _smoother_ cost function, the model will typically pull away from the noisy data and look _smoother_.
 However, this is typically at the cost (:grin:) of being a _poorer_ fit to the numerical/experimental data.

 ## Notes on nomenclature
 Here I clarify some of the terminology I use in the repo: